csaroff/berkeley-hw/deepq/README.md

 ![50 million frames gif](gifs/BreakoutDeterministic-v4-50M.gif)

 *The agent after 50 million frames of training.
-Note that the agent was hardcoded to press the "next life" button.
+Note that the agent was hardcoded to press the "next life" button during test time.
 Since we always ended the episode after one life, it never learned to take that action.*

 ![100 million frames gif](gifs/BreakoutDeterministic-v4-100M.gif)